NZPIEFACE/snake/README.md

   - Sometimes snake will not eat food.
     - The issue was that it may have spawned the food on the exact location that the new head was also about to spawn at.

+- Inefficiencies
+  - Private SnakeBody means that to interface the list of coordinates from the Snake object, it's required to call a funciton that allocates memory and will generally loop over the same things twice.
+    - If it was public, it would be possible to iterate over the struct.
+    - Examples:
+      - main.c:181 - turn_logic():
+        - It updates the string every frame.
+It really doesn't need to.
+      - board.c:97 - find_empty_cell():
+        - Grabs the list to use it's coordinates to find indices of another array.
+      - snake.c:166 - snake_head_overlap_itself():
+        - Iterates over the whole list after creating it, then deletes it.
+    - These examples can be solved if there was a yield-like function that would return the values one after another, as the examples only iterate through the whole list.
+Making such a function would be great, however I have the sneaking feeling that it would require goto or jump or some other arcane arts.
+      - I was originally planning on making a function that would use the static variable declaration but then I realized that I could just make SnakeBody public.

 ## Things I could do

 - Implement instant direction changing when pressing a valid arrow key.
   - I feel that this sort of gameplay would feel more natural than the current queued commands.
     - This requires a way to reset the timer for updates whenever the update function is run.cd
+    - I'll seriously consider implementing this once the output of the game is much more stable.